anthrax3/NRack.Docs/001-Basic-Introduction.md

 	</servers>

-## Start NDock
+## Start NRack

-The entry executable file is "NDock.Server.exe".
+The entry executable file is "NRack.Server.exe".
 You can double click it to run and then you will be asked for whether you want to run it directly or install it as Windows Service.

-NDock.Server.exe also can accept additional parameter:
+NRack.Server.exe also can accept additional parameter:

 ### Run it as console application directly:

-	NDock.Server.exe -c
+	NRack.Server.exe -c

 ### Install it as Windows Service:

-	NDock.Server.exe -i
+	NRack.Server.exe -i

-### Unstall the Windows Service which was installed:
+### Uninstall the NRack Windows Service:

-	NDock.Server.exe -u
+	NRack.Server.exe -u